Ramadan Fasting Rules & Health Tips for Beginners | Stay Healthy While Fasting

 Break Your Fast Slowly

-Iftar is the opening or breaking of Fast.
-It is the Sunnah of Holy Prophet Mohammad SAW, and an extremely pleasurable moment to get your energy back and enjoy yourself.
-However, it is important to perform iftar with good manners, like starting with a date and water.
+Iftar is the opening or breaking of the fast.
+It is the Sunnah of the Holy Prophet Mohammad SAW and an extremely pleasurable moment to get your energy back and enjoy yourself.
+However, it is important to perform Iftar with good manners, like starting with a date and water.
+It is not good or recommended to break the fast with haste and greed because too much eating at Iftar may cause health issues.

 Iftari meal and Balanced diet

-Note: It is never recommended to overeat during or after iftar because it may trouble you on your next fasting day.
+Note: It is never recommended to overeat during or after Iftar because it may trouble you on your next fasting day.

 Get enough sleep